Functional-Metabolomics-Lab/Column-selection/README.md

 # DDA MS/MS Optimization Classic MN Data Analysis

-This Notebook greates a subste of defined columns from the clustersummary files (from GNPS Classic MN output).
-Follwing the extraction of the data into a .csv file, additional datavizulaization and summary statistics can be generated (in progress).
+This Notebook creates a subset of defined columns from the clustersummary files (from GNPS Classic MN output).
+Follwing the extraction of the data into a .csv file, additional data vizulaization and summary statistics can be generated (in progress).